 My primary areas of research are Latin literature, particularly of the Late Republic (and especially Lucretius), textual criticism, codicology and the history of scholarship.
 I am currently preparing the new Oxford text of Lucretius.
 I also edit the 'Housman Society Journal'.

-I am a University Lecturer in the Faculty of Classics.
+I am a Senior Lecturer in the Faculty of Classics.
 I lecture across all three years of the undergraduate course on Latin literature, as well as giving courses on manuscripts, textual criticism and ancient metre.